If there’s one thing Camas students have learned this year, it’s that things don’t always go according to plan.

 The best thing about using the school’s 3D printer, Herber said, was the machine’s ability to easily transform complex shapes into usable parts.

 “You can have crazy ideas that can be made easily,” Herber said.

-VanCleave said that, while he still misses being more hands-on in the fabrication shop, his advanced design/engineering/fabrication classes at Discovery High have functioned “pretty much the same” during the school district’s remote-learning phase.
+VanCleave said that, while she still misses being more hands-on in the fabrication shop, her advanced design/engineering/fabrication classes at Discovery High have functioned “pretty much the same” during the school district’s remote-learning phase.